 • Characterful 270° motor gives parallel twins a good name

-• Restricted to 46hp but fine by me
+• Throttle restricted to 46hp but fine by me

-• One-inch lift but still low enough to feel manageable on the dirt
+• One-inch lift but still low enough to be manageable on the dirt

 • Surprisingly comfy on 600-km road days